seita-f/Kaggle-Rules-Classification/README.md

 - Score: 0.761

 #### 08-10-2025
+- Not only test data, but using positive_example_1/2 and negative_example_1/2 in train data as well.
 - Hiden rules exisiting in the test data are revealed by experts.
 <img width="700" height="400" alt="Screen Shot 2025-10-08 at 20 56 48" src="https://github.com/user-attachments/assets/737170d2-f344-46fc-bf3c-7a7aac0ae1b0" />